-Combination chemotherapy and radiation therapy is the initial therapy in most cases and results in a high rate of cure when used for anal squamous and cloacogenic tumors.
+Chemoradiation is the initial therapy in most cases and results in a high rate of cure when used for anal squamous and cloacogenic tumors.

 Abdominoperineal resection is indicated when radiation and chemotherapy do not result in complete regression of the tumor or there is recurrent disease.

 1. James RD, Glynne-Jones R, Meadows HM, et al: Mitomycin or cisplatin chemoradiation with or without maintenance chemotherapy for treatment of squamous-cell carcinoma of the anus (ACT II): A randomised, phase 3, open-label, 2 × 2 factorial trial.
 Lancet Oncol 14(6):516–524, 2013. doi: 10.1016/S1470-2045(13)70086-X